Harold Castro Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.05).
+- The Royals' 5.07 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to give up 64 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Royals rank 14th in baseball in home runs allowed (65 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Washington Nationals, when he tossed five innings, allowing five earned runs while giving up six hits.
+- The righty last pitched on Saturday, May 27 against the Washington Nationals, when he tossed five innings, allowing two earned runs while giving up four hits.

+- The 26-year-old has amassed an ERA of 7.12, with 8.1 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.